Frequently Asked Questions

 Can I return products?

 Federal Brace does accept returns on stock parts.
 Non-stock or made to order parts are not accepted as returns.
-If a stock product is returned there will be a restocking fee of 25% deducted from the order, the remaining credit will be applied to the customer’s account or payment information.
+All stock product returns will incur a 25% restocking fee deducted from the order, and the remaining credit will be applied to the customer’s account or payment information.

 Where are Federal Brace products made?

 All Federal Brace support products are made in the USA.
 We use ISO 9001:2008 certification standards in production to insure that our products are the best quality available.
-Products will ship from either our Belmont, North Carolina or Sidney, Ohio locations.
+Products will ship from either our North Carolina, Ohio, or Utah distribution warehouse.

 Why are there no holes on the top piece of the brackets, how am I going to attach to countertop?

-When installing all you will need is a adhesive to put on the top flange.
-The RTV Clear Sealant adhesive forms a tough seal and has a high temperature resistance, good for indoor and outdoors, with high impact strength.
-This is very important in the adhesive as many will become brittle and crack over time.
-Not this one.
-RTV silicones are biologically inert and therefore non corrosive, hence they can be safely used in food areas.
+When installing your bracket, all you will need is a adhesive to put on the top flange.
+The RTV Clear Sealant adhesive forms a tough seal and has a high temperature resistance, perfect for indoor and outdoor installations.
+Unlike other adhesives, the RTV Clear Sealant will not crack or become brittle over time.
+In addition, RTV silicones are biologically inert and non corrosive, making them safe for use in residential or commercial kitchens.

 Will Federal Brace support brackets and corbels hold my countertop?

-The quality and outstanding design of Federal Brace brackets are such that if a Federal Brace bracket cannot support your application it is likely there is not a bracket that can.
-Of course there are special application considerations that must be attended to in designing brackets and some aspects may require a special design feature.
+The outstanding quality and design of Federal Brace brackets are such that if a Federal Brace bracket cannot support your application, it’s likely no bracket can.
+Of course, there are special application considerations that must be attended to in designing brackets and some aspects may require special design features.
 For these types of bracket requirements, Federal Brace’s parent company, Short Run Pro, has the capability to custom manufacture a bracket specific to your design needs.